 The Priority level associated with 5G QoS characteristics indicates a priority in scheduling resources among QoS Flows.
-The Priority level shall be used to differentiate between QoS Flows of the same UE, and it shall also be used to differentiate between QoS Flows from different UEs.
+The Priority level shall be used to differentiate between all QoS Flows of the same UE, and it also shall be used to differentiate between QoS Flows from different UEs.
 Once all QoS requirements up to GFBR are fulfilled for all the Guaranteed Bit Rate (GBR) QoS Flows, the Priority Level may also be used to distribute resources between GBR QoS Flows (for rates above GFBR up to MFBR, Maximum Flow Bit Rate) and non-GBR QoS Flows, in an implementation specific manner.
 The lowest Priority level value corresponds to the highest Priority [1].

-This value needs to be provided for each customised 5QI value selected.
+This value needs to be provided for each Customised 5QI value selected.

+- 10 IMS signalling - 30 Real time gaming

 Parameters

-Value Float

-Measurement unit Seconds
+Measurement unit NA

-Example 10 - IMS signalling 30 - Real time gaming
+Allowed Values Any desired value

 Tags Character attribute / Functional / Operational KPI